Mr. Cartoon: Production

 Most episodes of Mr. Cartoon emanated from the studios of WSAZ in Huntington, West Virginia.
-For much of Huffman's tenure, the show's set was bleachers or benches for children against a backdrop mural of cartoon characters, mostly those from Looney Tunes.
-Special episodes were occasionally done on location, in area shopping malls or as part of large local events, like the annual Sternwheeler Regatta.
+For much of Huffman's tenure, the show's set was bleachers or benches for children against a backdrop mural of cartoon characters, mostly those from Popeye and Looney Tunes.
+Special episodes were occasionally done at WSAZ's Charleston, West Virginia studio or on location in area shopping malls or at large local events, like the annual Sternwheel Regatta in Charleston and the Tri-State Fair and Regatta in Huntington; Ashland, Kentucky and Ironton, Ohio.

 Occasionally, in Huffman's absence, other WSAZ-TV personalities would guest-host the show.
 Anchor/reporter Bob Brunner stepped in on at least one occasion, introducing himself to the children as "Mr. Cartoon's younger and better-looking brother."

 Over the years, the show's running time changed quite often.
 It was 60 minutes long for most of its run, although several times, it was reduced to 30 minutes to make room for a syndicated show at 4:30.
 At other times during the show's long run, it would technically be a 60-minute show, but the entire second half-hour would be another show, which would be presented as if it was a portion of Mr. Cartoon.
 For example, beginning in 1988, the entire second half-hour of the show was an episode of the syndicated version of the kids' game show Double Dare, with Double Dare being introduced by Mr. Cartoon, and the audience yelling "1-2-3 Roll'em!" to start each episode; Mr. Cartoon would return to sign off after Double Dare ended.
 For a very brief period in 1988, the second half of the show was the syndicated version of the kids' game show Finders Keepers, presented the same way within Mr. Cartoon.
 He-Man and the Masters of the Universe and She-Ra: Princess of Power were also presented in a similar manner within the second half of the Mr. Cartoon.